damondudek/abi-gth-omnia-developer-evaluation/README.md

 > dotnet ef database update --project ../Ambev.DeveloperEvaluation.ORM

 ## doubts
  * the documentation says that we need to do the authentication by username, not by email
+ * I couldn't understand what's date on cart api (if it's a data of creation, we need to left it on system domain)